GoochMagooch/mixed_practice_reading/README.md

     - if an item from `default list` != in `read list` I haven't read it

-I can run a check of the list that contains sections I've read against the list of all sections and see which one's I haven't read
-I can add another button to see which number a section that I type in is (`check section number`)
+I can make sure that each section has the index next to it
 - console.log(indexOf(section) + ' ' section)

 TASKS:
 Create list with all sections of Peak
+Create button that runs a check of the list that contains sections I've read, against the list of all sections to see which one's I haven't read